Bridgeconn/oce_2024_obs_ai_validator/api/README.md

 The Fast API server is now running on your local machine on the default port 8000 i.e. http://127.0.0.1:8000.

 The swagger docs for the API are available at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)

+3. Initialize the DB

+Run this url (http://127.0.0.1:8000/initialize_obs) in the browser after starting the Fast API server to initialize the database.
+This populates the database with english open bible stories.